NINAD-17/Tailwindcss_from_YouTube/readme.md

 ## postcss.config
 - postcss.config file will see tailwind.config file and then observe all the    files which are included in content: [] then it will bring only those css classes which are used in those files to styles.css

+## Square Bracket Notation
+- It's used to put custom values.
+Means if any value such as margin = 148px is missing in tailwind but you want it then you can use square bracket notation.
+- Don't use square bracket notation always.
+Because we want to minimize our production bundle.
+If we use square bracket notation then that css will be added to styles and it increases the production bundle.
+It means if you use `mx-[67]` and change `67` to other values and use it multiple times then that much css will added to `styles.css`.
+You can see it in `inspect tab -> styles.css`.